OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 TIME LIMIT TO RESPOND

 We try to respond to all legitimate requests within one month.
-Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests, in which case we will inform you of an extension period of up to 2 months.
+Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests, in which case we will inform you of an extension period of up to 2 months as stated in the GDPR and DPA 2018.
 In this case, we will keep you informed on progress.

 10\.
 California Residents: Your California Privacy Rights